Skip to main content

 As with my client, as uncomfortable as it was, she knew she had my support, and once she took action and ripped off the Band-Aid, her next steps became clear.
 Action breeds confidence.
 The more you do something the better you get and the easier it becomes.
 She’s now ready and excited about exploring additional opportunities.

-This article was originally published in the Mortgage Women Magazine July 2022 issue.
+This article originally appeared in Mortgage Women Magazine, on the week of July 1, 2022.

 About the author